Feyerabend/obsolete/STRUCT.md

 (accessibility) and visibility (visibility) of methods, fields and classes from and by inner classes.

-BröAn important modifier is static and another final.
+An important modifier is static and another final.
 Everything that declared static cannot be included in the inner classes but is added only the top level, where a nested class or interface is also a member.
 To reach the environment from a local class, environment declarations are required